buu342/buu342.me/blog/projects/markdown/IsaacClarke.md

 Simply put, this costume is *badass*.
 It's very fun to wear, but it has a major downside.
 It's **hot**.
 Using a wool jacket was the closest thing I could find to match the sort of texture that Isaac has in his undergarment, but good lord will you sweat out your bodyweight.
 Please drink *plenty of water*.
 Pieces on the RIG's spine also do have the tendency to unvelcro themselves, so having a squire follow you around while you wear it is recommended.

 But I couldn't be happier with it.

+While Dead Space isn't as popular a franchise as League of Legends, I can tell you that the few people who recognized my character were *ecstatic* to see the costume, with full on gushing as soon as they saw the LEDs turn on.

+A funny anecdote, but one time I was meeting up with a friend from university in Alg_EACUTE_SYMBOLs, and he mentioned how he recognized the area but wasn't sure when.
+I offhanded that it might have been at an event in the Passeio Maritimo, such as Comic Con.
+He said that yeah, it was Comic Con, he remembered the event being kinda crappy, but the major highlight for him was seeing someone in a Dead Space costume.
+Funny how small the world is, eh?

 If you want to use any of the stencils that I made for this project, you can download them [here](downloads/DeadSpaceStencils.zip).
 Just be wary that they are shaped for my body, so make sure you resize them to fit your needs!